rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

         # git clone https://gitlab.com/<group-name>/<gitops-repo>
         git clone https://gitlab.com/workshop-exercise/nordmart-gitops

-2. Now lets create argocd apps folder that will point to our application & pipelines directory and make sure that resource manifest inside these are deployed and synced in the cluster
+2. Now lets create ArgoCD apps folder that will point to our application & pipelines directory and make sure that resource manifest inside these are deployed and synced in the cluster

         # mkdir <argocd-apps-dir-name>
         mkdir 00-argocd-apps